noctuelles/42-rainfall/level2/ressources/README.md

  804853e:       c3                      ret
 ```

-It echoes back when we just wrote into the buffer, and then proceed to duplicate the stack-allocated buffer into an heap-allocated region.
-Interesting !
-So instead of modifying our return address so it points on our buffer that is allocated into the stack, we could modify it so it points into the heap-allocated region instead !
-It will contains exactly the same data as it is duplicated.
+The program first echoes back what we wrote into the buffer and then proceeds to duplicate the stack-allocated buffer into a heap-allocated region.
+This is an interesting behavior!

+Instead of modifying the return address to point to our buffer in the stack — where execution is blocked by the "security check".
+We can redirect it to the heap-allocated region instead.
+Since the data is duplicated exactly, our shellcode will still be present in memory and ready for execution.

-The challenge here is that our shell code must not include any NUL byte (`0x00`), since it will end prematurely `strdup` (remember that a C strings are always nul-terminated).
+The main challenge here is that our shellcode must not contain any **NUL bytes** (0x00), as `strdup` treats NUL as the end of the string.
+If our shellcode includes a NUL byte, it will be truncated prematurely, making it ineffective.

 ## Crafting the shellcode